The Ash-tree: 1754

 Sir Matthew II's son, Sir Richard, inherits the seat and also refuses to stay in the supposedly cursed bedroom.
 In 1754, however, he grows tired of the alternate chamber he chose, as it is cold and smoky.
 He orders the housekeeper to move his bed into the room where his grandfather died decades previously.
 That night, he keeps his window closed but hears something scratching on it.

 The next day, he is visited by the grandson of the vicar from over sixty years ago, now a vicar himself.
 They chat about Sir Matthew's death and discover an old Bible of his, where he wrote down his desire for the ash tree to be felled.
 Sir Richard assures the vicar a man from the village will come the next day and dispose of it.

 That evening, several guests arrive for a weekend visit.
-Talking to the Bishop of Kilmore, Sir Richard remarks on the strange scratching noises from the window the night previously, blaming the sounds on the branches scraping the glass.
+Talking to the Bishop of Kilmore, Sir Richard remarks on the strange scratching noises from the window the night previously, blaming the sounds on branches scraping against the glass.
 The Bishop says this is impossible, as the branches don't reach the window.
 They conclude it was rats that climbed the ivy.
 Sir Richard carries out the sortes biblicae, reading Job 7:21 ("Thou shalt seek me in the morning, and I shall not be").

-After a dinner, everyone retires to their rooms.
+After dinner, everyone retires to their rooms.
 In the middle of the night, something climbs through Sir Richard's open window and bites him.
 The next morning, he is found dead in bed and the guests congregate to discover the secret of the tree.
 A gardener climbs a ladder and peeks into a hollow in the center, seeing something that causes him to drop his lantern in alarm and set the tree ablaze.

-The guests watch in horror as countless large, venomous spiders crawl out of the hollow on fire, dying on the grass.
+The guests watch in horror as countless large, venomous spiders crawl out of the hollow on fire, before dying on the lawn.
 An investigation beneath the tree reveals a cavernous spider's nest containing the withered skeleton of a woman (presumably the remains of Mrs. Mothersole), dead for at least fifty years.